vijai-veerapandian/vijai-veerapandian/README.md

 - 🤝 I’m looking for helping **Anything releted to DevOps/Cloud/K8s**

-- 👨‍💻 All of my projects are available at [https://vijai-veerapandian.carrd.co/](https://vijai-veerapandian.carrd.co/)
+- 👨‍💻 All of my public projects are available at [https://vijai-veerapandian.carrd.co/](https://vijai-veerapandian.carrd.co/)

 - 📫 How to reach me **vijai.veerapandian@gmail.com**